Avanti-Software/api-docs/docs/auth-client-credentials.md

 To get access, you’ll need to request access and send your third-party API developer’s email to:
 - Your Implementation Specialist, if you haven’t gone live yet.
-- Your Client Success Manager, if your already using Avanti to process pay.
-Unsure who your Client Success Manager is?
-Avanti Support is happy to help!
-Contact us at support@avanti.ca.
+- Success@avanti.ca, if you're already using Avanti to process pay.

 We’ll send your third-party developer an email to access Avanti’s API Documentation.